 Revelation Online Overview

-Revelation Online is an upcoming free-to-play MMORPG by Chinese developer NetEase, creator of the popular game Fantasy Westward Journey.
+Revelation Online is a free-to-play MMORPG by Chinese developer NetEase, creator of the popular game Fantasy Westward Journey.
 Choose from six different combat classes that include Light Blade, Templar, Summoner, and Elementalist, as well as four social jobs, that feature social and combat skills such as Dancer, Chef, Butler, and Maid.
 Freely distribute your skill points outside of combat to adapt to a variety of situations.
 The game offers three different targeting systems that include: classic tab-targeting, assisted action targeting inspired by Blade and Soul, and a third option that blends the classic and action controls.
 One of the game's unique features is its permanent flight system that allows player to explore the entire game world seamlessly, in contrast with Aion's time-limited flight.

 Revelation Online Key Features: